Victorian Railways flat wagons: QGF, VQEX & VQEY—Gas transport

 In 1978, eight SFX bulkhead flat wagons were modified at Newport Workshops for explicit use on the standard gauge carrying loaded gas tanks, fixed within an ISO 20 ft container framework.
 The wagons had ISO ports fitted and "double shelf" couplers, which took the normal Janney-derived automatic coupler, and fitted steel plates above and below to stop adjacent wagons decoupling in the event of a derailment.
 The wagons retained their SFX-type bulkheads.

 It is believed that the fleet only operated in service on the standard gauge line from Melbourne towards Sydney.

-The wagons used were ex SFX 37, 90, 111 and 113–118, becoming QGF 1–8 respectively.

-From 1979, vehicles were reclassed to VQEY with the exception of QGF2, which became VQEX indicating that it could be gauge converted.
-5, 6 and 7 VQEY were similarly upgraded in 1982.
-Around 1988, the vast majority of bulkhead flat wagons were converted to normal container wagons, and recoded VQLX.
-The new numbers were essentially random.

 SFF, VFLY & VFLF

-In 1978 a set of nine SFX wagons had their gauge-exchange equipment removed, and were allocated to broad gauge containerised traffic between Melbourne and Ballarat, and between Bairnsdale and Westall.
-The converted wagons SFF 1–9 had been 105, 106, 108, 80, 81, 114 and 119.

-In 1979 these wagons were reclassed to VFLY, and in 1988 the final wagon was recoded to VFLF; shortly afterwards it was defrocked and converted to container wagon VQLX119.
+In 1978, a set of nine SFX wagons had their gauge-exchange equipment removed, and were allocated to broad gauge containerized traffic between Melbourne and Ballarat, and between Bairnsdale and Westall.
+In 1979, these wagons were reclassified to VFLY, and in 1988 the final wagon was recoded to VFLF; shortly afterwards it was defrocked and converted to container wagon VQLX119.